appliedbinf/el_gato/README.md

 If symbols are present in the ST profile, the other output files produced by el_gato will provide additional information to understand what is being communicated.

 ### possible_mlsts.txt
 This file would contain all possible ST profiles if el_gato identified multiple possible alleles for any ST loci.
 In addition, if multiple *mompS* alleles were found, the information used to determine the primary allele is reported in two columns: "mompS_reads_support" and "mompS_reads_against." mompS_reads_support indicates the number of reads associated with each allele that contains the reverse sequencing primer in the expected orientation, which suggests that this is the primary allele. mompS_reads_against indicates the number of reads containing the reverse sequencing primer in the wrong orientation and thus demonstrates that this is the secondary allele.
-These values are used to infer which allele is the primary *mompS* allele, and their values can be considered to represent the confidence of this characterization [confidence needs a subsection].
+These values are used to infer which allele is the primary *mompS* allele, and their values can be considered to represent the confidence of this characterization.
 [See Approach subsection for more details](#reads).

 ### intermediate_outputs.txt
 el_gato calls other programs to perform intermediate analyses.
-The outputs of those programs are provided here.
+The outputs of those programs are provided in this file.
 In addition, to help with troubleshooting issues, important log messages are also written in this file.
-The following information may be contained in this file, depending on reads or assembly input:
+The following information may be contained in this file, depending on if the input is reads or assembly:

-* Reads-only - Mapping information showing coverage of ST loci by sequencing reads
+* Reads-only - Samtools coverage command output.
+[See samtools coverage documentation for more information about headers](https://www.htslib.org/doc/samtools-coverage.html) or [below.](#samtools-coverage-headers)
 * Reads-only - Information about the orientation of *mompS* sequencing primer in reads mapping to biallelic sites.
 [See Approach subsection for more details](#reads).
-* Reads-only - Samtools coverage output.
-[See samtools coverage documentation for more information about headers](https://www.htslib.org/doc/samtools-coverage.html) or [below.](#samtools-coverage-headers)
 * BLAST output indicating the best match for identified alleles.
 [See BLAST output documentation for more information about headers](https://www.ncbi.nlm.nih.gov/books/NBK279684/table/appendices.T.options_common_to_all_blast/) or [below.](#blastn-output-headers)

-Headers are included in outputs for samtools coverage and blast results.
+Headers are included in outputs for the samtools coverage command and blast results.
 Header definitions are as follows:

 #### samtools coverage headers